MicrosoftDocs/connected-spaces/articles/known-issues.md

 ## Issue signing in and out of the Android mobile app

-If you sign out of the Android mobile app, to successfully sign in again using the same credentials, you have to select **Sign out**, and then enter your password again.
+If you sign out of the Android mobile app, to successfully sign in again using the same credentials you were previously signed in with, you have to select **Sign out**, and then enter your password again.

 ![Sign out command in Android mobile app](media/known-issues-mobile-app-sign-out.PNG "Sign out command in Android mobile app")